hummingbot/hummingbot-site/docs/blog/posts/2019-06-harmony-ama/index.md

 ##### A member of the community has asked for clarification on 'liquidity is correlated with price'?

 Sure, there have been a number of academic studies that show that more liquid stocks tend to have a higher price than less liquid stocks, all other things being equal.
-For example, [here](/value-dmm-paper.pdf) is one academic paper on this subject.

 You can also see this effect if you try to buy/sell a token in a very illiquid market.
 If the bid/ask spread is very high, it means that you lose money with every trade.
 In trading parlance, this is called slippage: the difference between the market price before a trade is executed versus the actual execution price of that trade.